Vector search quickstart

 USE cycling;

-Create a new table called comments_vs to store comments information:
+3. Create a table called comments_vs to store the demo data for this quickstart.

 CREATE TABLE IF NOT EXISTS cycling.comments_vs (